mideind/GreynirServer/README.md

 range of popular Icelandic news sites.

 Processor modules can be plugged into Greynir by adding Python code to the `processors/` directory.
-The demo in `processors/default.py` extracts person names and titles from parse trees for storage in a database table.
+The module `processors/persons.py`, for example, extracts person names and titles from parse trees for storage in a database table.

 Query (question answering) modules can be plugged into Greynir by adding Python code to the `queries/` directory.
-Reference implementations for several query types can be found in that directory, for instance `queries/builtin.py` which supports questions about people and titles.
+Reference implementations for several query types can be found in that directory, for instance `queries/builtin.py` which supports questions about persons and titles.
 Example query modules can be viewed in `queries/examples`.

 ## File details